They’re easy to admire in photos, but can be infuriating to design on your own.

 Use the following questions to help guide your way through the seemingly endless options available in the backsplash department.

 - Full or partial backsplash?
 One of the first things you’ll need to decide is whether you want a full or partial backsplash.
-If you’re on a budget, partial backsplashes may be the best way to go – especially if you’re splurging on a granite or higher-dollar countertop.
+If you’re on a budget, partial backsplashes may be the best way to go – especially if you’re splurging on granite or higher-dollar countertop.
 Standard backsplashes are typically around 4- 4.5-inches above the countertop, although you can add extra inches to that.
 If you can afford it, I recommend going with a full backsplash because it yields a cleaner and more luxurious look.
 It is also more popular with future homebuyers.

 - Blend or Pop?
-What affect do you want your backsplash to have?
+What effect do you want your backsplash to have?
 Should it blend in with its surroundings or pop?
-If you’re aiming for a timeless design, plan to sell your home in the next few years or are someone who likes to redecorate frequently, I recommend choosing something that blends.
+If you’re aiming for a timeless design, plan to sell your home in the next few years, or are someone who likes to redecorate frequently, I recommend choosing something that blends.
 You can still work with fun or different layouts to create a bit of interest, but you won’t be stuck with something that is so stylized that it falls out of style anytime soon.
 If you want the backsplash to pop, look for pre-made mosaic strips or patterns that are easy to install but can be matched to your countertop.

 - What Material is Your Countertop?
 Your countertop material may be the deciding factor in the type of backsplash you select.
 For example, if you’ve selected a bold granite or quartz slab, you may find it’s best to either continue that material up the wall or choose a matching, monochromatic backsplash.
 Trying to coordinate a patterned or multi-color backsplash that matches a bold countertop pattern is nearly impossible.
 Then again, if you’ve chosen a very understated stone slab, it’s much easier to select stylized or multi-colored backsplash tiles that work.